myhong1990/express_tutor/README.md

-# Article Knowledgebase Application
+# Software Tutorial Application

-This is a knowledgebase app used in the "Node.js & Express From Scratch" Youtube series.
+This is a software tutorial app to share coding knowledge between programmers.

 ## Technologies
 * Node.js